Jack Harvey (racing driver): IndyCar

+2017–2020

 Harvey made his IndyCar debut at the 2017 Indianapolis 500, driving for Michael Shank Racing in association with Andretti Autosport.
 He finished 31st after contact with debris from Conor Daly's car on lap 65.
 Later in the 2017 IndyCar season, Harvey replaced Sebastián Saavedra (who himself had replaced Mikhail Aleshin) at Schmidt Peterson Motorsports for the final two races of the season.

-For the 2018 IndyCar season, Harvey rejoined Michael Shank Racing, in a technical partnership with Schmidt Peterson Motorsports, for 6 races.
+For the 2018 IndyCar season, Harvey rejoined Michael Shank Racing, in a technical partnership with Schmidt Peterson Motorsports, for six races.

-In 2019, the Meyer Shank Racing program upped its schedule to 10 races.
+In 2019, the Meyer Shank Racing program upped its schedule to ten races.
 In the pandemic-shortened 2020 season, Harvey ran in all the races.

 2021

 In 2021 Harvey and Meyer Shank Racing would run a full schedule.
 Throughout the year Harvey and MSR showed significant improvements, especially in qualifying where Harvey was frequently a Q2 or better qualifier throughout much of the race weekends.
 Harvey announced during IndyCar's summer break that he would depart Meyer Shank Racing at the end of the year after being offered a contract by an undisclosed team.
 On 11 October 2021, it was announced that Harvey would race for Rahal Letterman Lanigan Racing in 2022.
-He will drive the #45 Honda Hy-Vee car.
+He would drive the No. 45 Honda Hy-Vee car.

+2023

+Prior to the race at Gateway, Harvey and RLL parted ways.
+For the last three races of the 2023 season, he was replaced by Conor Daly and Jüri Vips.

+2024

+On March 5, 2024, Dale Coyne Racing announced that Jack Harvey would run fourteen of the season's seventeen races in their No. 18 Honda.
+Harvey struggled throughout the season, failing to qualify or finish inside the top-ten.
+At season's end, Harvey revealed that he had parted ways with Dale Coyne Racing and expressed interest in becoming a commentator for FOX in 2025.

+2025

+On January 17, 2025, it was announced that Harvey would be attempting to run the Indianapolis 500, driving the No. 24 INVST Chevrolet for Dreyer & Reinbold Racing and Cusick Motorsports.
+On February 26, FOX announced that Harvey would join Kevin Lee and Georgia Henneberry as the pit reporters for the 2025 IndyCar on FOX broadcasts and being a co-commentator for Indy NXT on FOX.

+2026

+Harvey announced in September 2025, that he will compete in the 2026 Indianapolis 500, with Dreyer & Reinbold Racing once again.